Convictions for Trespass and Vandalism for Juvenile Are Reversed

 In other words, the legislative history shows that it “intended the word ‘occupy’ to mean a non-transient, continuous type of possession with some degree of dispossession and permanency.”
 People v.
 Wilkinson (1967) 248 Cal.
 App.
 2d Supp.
 906, 910-911.
 In Wilkinson, defendants’ convictions for trespass were overturned.
 They had slept overnight on a very large ranch.
 The court noted that sleeping on a three foot by seven foot patch of ground was not the type of conduct the Legislature intended to prevent when it used the words “occupy.”
 Wilkinson, supra.

-Turning to the facts of Y.R.’s case, the Fourth Appellate District found that Y.R.’s approximate stay of one hour does not constitute “occupying” for purposes of Penal Code § 602(m).
+Turning to the facts of Y.R.’s case, the Fourth Appellate District found that Y.R.’s approximate stay of one hour did not constitute “occupying” for purposes of Penal Code § 602(m).

 Regarding the vandalism charge, the appellate court noted that the prosecution had proceeded against Y.R. on a conspiracy theory.
 The court then noted that a conviction for conspiracy requires proof that defendant and another person had the specific intent to agree or conspire to commit an offense.
 Defendant is then liable for not only the target crime, but all crimes that are the natural and probable consequence of the target crime.